Main Difference Between Physical and Logical Topology [Comparing Definition]

 What is Physical topology?

-Physical topology mentions the physical design of the network.
+As name its name depicts, physical topology mentions the physical design of the network.

 What is logical topology?